ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 ## Features

-- Simply add the publicHTML url provided
+- Include the script and call `extractGSheet(<published sheet url>)`
 - No API Keys required
-- Will extract all tabs in the sheet
+- Will extract all tabs in the published sheet
 - Transforms column headers into usable keys
 - Each table includes the title, name of the tab (if publishing multiple tabs), keys, and data values
-- Clears out columns without a column header
+- Clears out columns without a column header (key)
 - Clears out empty rows
 - Transforms 'TRUE' and 'FALSE' to true and false (Boolean)
 - Preserves text formatting from the sheet ('$1.00' does not transform to '1')